otaviowillow/rb-kids/src/pages/latest-updates/covid-19-parent-policies-procedures.md

 •	Please clearly label all items brought from home.

 **Naptime/Rest time**

 If your child needs to rest or have nap time while at childcare, they will be placed on cots/mats “head to toe” to reduce possible transmission of illness.
 (Child, one has their head at the top of their cot.
 Child two has their head at the bottom of their cot.)
 This creates additional spacing between children while sleeping.

-•	Bedding must be provided by parents and laundered daily
+•	Bedding must be provided by parents and laundered once a week or when soiled.

 **Sunscreen \*If required\***

 To reduce the possible spread of illness, we have decided that we will be providing sunscreen (SPF 30) for all children.
 Please apply sunscreen before arrival at the childcare.
 If it is not applied to your child before attending, we will then use the sunscreen provided by RBA Childcare.
 If reapplication is needed, we will use sunscreen provided by RBA.

 **Personal Belongings**